 There are four full Commission meetings planned for 2016.
-These meetings will take place at Department of the Environment Headquarters at Montgomery Park from 12:30p to 2:30p unless otherwise designated.
+These meetings will take place at Department of the Environment Headquarters at Montgomery Park from 12:30p to 2:30p.

-Monday, April 18th

-Monday, June 20th

-Monday, September 19th

-Wednesday, October 26th 1 to 3p at DNR (if needed)

-Wednesday, November 9th
+Monday, April 18th Monday, June 20th Monday, September 19th Wednesday, November 9th